 This guide will cover the optimal raid dps hunter spec for level 100 Survival hunters in Warlords of Draenor.
-Unfortunately, WoD launched with SV close to the bottom of the DPS charts for single target.

 For a raiding SV hunter choosing talents, we traditionally consider which talents will have the greatest impact on single-target DPS.
 Keep in mind there will be fights where multi-target or AoE DPS matter more, and you’ll want to tweak your SV hunter spec for those fights.